Deck is a modern general-purpose programming language. It features:

 The default

 clause is used to set a default value.
-It consists of
+It consists of a two-item list containing the word default

+followed by a value.
 Legal default value types are:

 If a default clause is used, then all of the following arguments must also have default clauses.